How I Got Admission to LL.M. Programs at Harvard, Cambridge, NYU, MIDS Geneva and Over $140k in Scholarship Offers: My System Explained

 • find pockets of time you can use: use small windows of free time.
 For me, it was the waiting time at train stations; for you, it might be something else.

-For more details, check our my productivity guide: on how to write your applications without sacrificing your family, career, or studies.
+For more detail, see my productivity guide on how to write your LL.M. applications without sacrificing your family, career, or studies.

 Expect that your funding strategy will evolve throughout the application cycle, and some options may fall through.